Shiva-017/Portfolio-hugo/content/about.md

 ---
 title: "About Me"
 date: 2024-07-19
 draft: false
 ---

 # Hi there!
-I'm Alex, a Software Engineer at Northeastern University 👋
+I'm Shiva Teja Dasi, a Software Engineer and MS Student at Northeastern University 👋

-I'm a recent graduate from Northeastern University's Khoury College of Computer Sciences, where I earned my Bachelor's degree in Computer Science with a minor in Data Science.
-During my time at Northeastern, I had the incredible opportunity to participate in the university's renowned co-op program, which allowed me to gain real-world experience working as a software engineer at several top-tier tech companies.
+I'm currently pursuing my Master's degree in Software Engineering Systems at Northeastern University, Boston, MA, where I have achieved a GPA of 3.62.
+My academic journey has equipped me with a strong foundation in various software engineering principles and practices.

 ## My Passion for Technology 💻

-From a young age, I've been fascinated by the power of technology to solve complex problems and improve people's lives.
-This passion led me to pursue a career in software engineering, where I can continuously learn and innovate while working on projects that make a meaningful impact.
+From a young age, I've been captivated by the ability of technology to solve complex problems and enhance the quality of life.
+This passion has driven me to continuously learn and innovate in the field of software engineering, working on projects that have a meaningful impact.

-## My Co-op Experience 🚀
+## My Professional Experience 🚀

-Throughout my time at Northeastern, I completed three six-month co-op placements:

-1. **Software Engineering Intern at Amazon Web Services (AWS)**: I worked on the Elastic Compute Cloud (EC2) team, contributing to the development of new features and optimizations for AWS's flagship compute service.

-2. **Full Stack Developer at HubSpot**: As part of the Marketing Hub team, I collaborated with designers and product managers to build and maintain user-facing features for HubSpot's marketing automation platform.

-3. **Machine Learning Engineer at NVIDIA**: I joined the AI Research team, where I worked on developing and implementing novel deep learning algorithms for computer vision tasks, such as object detection and semantic segmentation.
+Throughout my career, I have gained valuable experience in software development through various roles:

+1. **Software Engineer at Cimpress, Mumbai, India**: I contributed to the Dexters Team for PixartPrinting, developing 30+ customizable ReactJS/TypeScript features in a microservices architecture.
+I implemented Test Driven Development with Jest and React, achieving over 95% code coverage, and integrated Open AI DALL-E for custom image generation.

+2. **Software Developer at The 10x Academy Startup, Hyderabad, India**: I executed a migration from React to Next.js and Node.js to Golang, managing over 2000 users with a 1.6s load time.
+I addressed backend performance issues, automated CI/CD pipelines with Kubernetes, and engineered a CMS with ReactJS and Express JS, reducing costs by 20%.

 ## My Skills and Interests 🧠

-- **Programming Languages**: Python, Java, C++, JavaScript, TypeScript
+- **Programming Languages**: Python, JavaScript, Java, C++
-- **Web Development**: React, Node.js, Express, HTML, CSS
+- **Web Technologies**: HTML, XML, CSS, TypeScript, ReactJS, Angular, NextJS, JQuery
-- **Databases**: SQL (PostgreSQL, MySQL), NoSQL (MongoDB, DynamoDB)
-- **Machine Learning**: TensorFlow, PyTorch, scikit-learn, Keras
-- **Cloud Computing**: AWS, Google Cloud Platform, Microsoft Azure
+- **Back end Technologies**: NodeJS, ExpressJS, Golang, GraphQL, JSON, Babel, RESTful API
-- **DevOps**: Docker, Kubernetes, CI/CD pipelines, Git
+- **DevOps and Cloud Technologies**: Git, Packer, GCP, AWS, Docker, Jenkins, Kubernetes, Lambda

-When I'm not coding, you can find me exploring the great outdoors 🌲, playing soccer with friends ⚽️, or diving into a good science fiction novel 📚.
+- **Database Technologies**: MySQL, MongoDB, Mongoose, GORM, Postgres, NoSQL, SQL
+- **Software Tools & Practices**: Postman, Figma, Visual Studio, UI/UX, JIRA, Agile, Linux, TDD

+When I'm not coding, I enjoy exploring new technologies, working on personal projects, and staying active with outdoor activities.

+## My Academic Projects 📚

+1. **Cloud Infrastructure Project | GCP, Terraform, Packer**: Architected secure Google Cloud infrastructure using Terraform and Packer, with GitHub Actions for CI.
+Integrated automated unit tests with Jest, ensured DB/API health during PRs, and implemented rolling updates for scalable instances.

+2. **Blink Step | Java, JavaFX, OpenStreetMap**: Developed a location-based app employing Graphs and Linked Lists, integrating Dijkstra's and A* algorithms for optimal routing in Boston.

+3. **Panorama Ed | React, Express, MongoDB, NodeJS, Redux, PWA**: Built a full stack web application for students, enabling college comparison and user feed, with WebSocket for mentor chat and analytical NLP sentiment analysis for service feedback.

 ## Let's Connect! 🤝

 I'm always eager to learn from others and collaborate on exciting projects.
-Feel free to reach out to me via [email](mailto:alex@example.com), [LinkedIn](https://www.linkedin.com/in/alex-example/), or [GitHub](https://github.com/alex-example).
+Feel free to reach out to me via [email](mailto:dasi.s@northeastern.edu), [LinkedIn](https://www.linkedin.com/in/shiva-teja-dasi/), or [GitHub](https://github.com/shiva-017).
 I look forward to connecting with you!